 The shape of the handle is such that it also ought to prevent the driver from rolling away.
 The TD-6310HX has more than just a magnet to keep the bits in place (thought it does have a magnet):

 You push the black collar towards the end...

 Insert the bit and then release the collar.
 The bit now stays in place VERY firmly and will not fall out.

 This feature is one of the main reasons I was drawn to the TD-6310HX.
-There is another Vessel driver with the same feature in the aforementioned TD-6310TX (eBay US, eBay AU, eBay CA, Amazon and Rakuten), and another with a very similar retaining mechanism in the TX-10 (eBay US, eBay AU, eBay CA, Amazon and Rakuten), though the TD-6310HX is said to have a more secure locking mechanism.
+There is another Vessel driver with the same feature in the aforementioned TD-6310TX (eBay US, eBay AU, eBay CA, and Amazon), and another with a very similar retaining mechanism in the TX-10 (eBay US, eBay AU, eBay CA, and Amazon), though the TD-6310HX is said to have a more secure locking mechanism.
 I have a TX-10 on the way and will be able to do a comparison once it arrives.

 In use the bits have zero wiggle in the retaining mechanism and appear to stand up to repeated use well.
 The handle is better than I had expected - plain acetate handled screwdrivers are pretty standard as entry-level sets around here but this one feels fairly nice in the hand, though it does lack any kind of soft grip.
 I have yet to use this one when working on a motor but I will be intereted to find out whether it gets slippery when used with oily hands - if/when I have a go at that I will update the review as I think that's pertinent if you were intending on using it in that sort of environment.